mbrow73/multiboundaryautomation/.github/ISSUE_TEMPLATE/vpc-sc-request.md

 Provide a unique request identifier (e.g., `REQ123456`).

 ### Perimeter Name
-Name of the VPC Service Controls perimeter to update (e.g., `test-perim-a`).
+Name(s) of the VPC Service Controls perimeter(s) to update.
+If you need to target more than one perimeter, separate them with commas or list each on its own line.
+Example: test-perim-a, test-perim-b

 ### Rules
 Below is a template for one rule.
 Copy this entire block for each additional rule.